intel-analytics/ipex-llm/python/llm/example/GPU/HuggingFace/Multimodal/MiniCPM-V-2_6/README.md

-# MiniCPM-V-2
+# MiniCPM-V-2_6
-In this directory, you will find examples on how you could apply IPEX-LLM INT4 optimizations on MiniCPM-V-2 model on [Intel GPUs](../../../README.md).
-For illustration purposes, we utilize the [openbmb/MiniCPM-V-2](https://huggingface.co/openbmb/MiniCPM-V-2) as a reference MiniCPM-V-2 model.
+In this directory, you will find examples on how you could apply IPEX-LLM INT4 optimizations on MiniCPM-V-2_6 model on [Intel GPUs](../../../README.md).
+For illustration purposes, we utilize [openbmb/MiniCPM-V-2_6](https://huggingface.co/openbmb/MiniCPM-V-2_6) as reference MiniCPM-V-2_6 model.

 ## 0. Requirements
 To run these examples with IPEX-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../../../README.md#requirements) for more information.

 ## Example: Predict Tokens using `chat()` API
-In the example [generate.py](./generate.py), we show a basic use case for a MiniCPM-V-2 model to predict the next N tokens using `chat()` API, with IPEX-LLM INT4 optimizations on Intel GPUs.
+In the example [generate.py](./generate.py), we show a basic use case for a MiniCPM-V-2_6 model to predict the next N tokens using `chat()` API, with IPEX-LLM INT4 optimizations on Intel GPUs.
 ### 1. Install
 #### 1.1 Installation on Linux
 We suggest using conda to manage environment: